Biblical hermeneutics: Biblical source criticism

-To at least some extent, this is an application of Talmudical hermeneutics to traditional source criticism of the competing Torah schools: Priestly, Deuteronomic, and one, two, or more that are non-Priestly and non-Deuteronomic.
+To at least some extent, this is an application of Talmudical hermeneutics to traditional source criticism of the competing Torah schools: priestly, deuteronomic, and one, two, or more that are non-priestly and non-deuteronomic.

 Christian

-Until the Enlightenment, biblical hermeneutics was usually seen as a form of special hermeneutics (like legal hermeneutics); the status of scripture was thought to necessitate a particular form of understanding and interpretation.
+There are at least two different but related meanings in use today:

-In the nineteenth century it became increasingly common to read scripture just like any other writing, although the different interpretations were often disputed.
-Friedrich Schleiermacher argued against a distinction between "general" and "special" hermeneutics, and for a general theory of hermeneutics applicable to all texts, including the Bible.
-Various methods of higher criticism sought to understand the Bible purely as a human, historical document.
+Firstly, in the older sense, 'biblical hermeneutics' may be understood as the theological principles of exegesis which is often synonymous with 'principles of biblical interpretation' or methodology of biblical exegesis.

-The concept of hermeneutics has acquired at least two different but related meanings which are in use today.
-Firstly, in the older sense, biblical hermeneutics may be understood as the theological principles of exegesis which is often virtually synonymous with 'principles of biblical interpretation' or methodology of biblical exegesis.
-Secondly, the more recent development is to understand the term 'biblical hermeneutics' as the broader philosophy and linguistic underpinnings of interpretation.
+Secondly, 'biblical hermeneutics' may be understood as the broader philosophy and linguistic underpinnings of interpretation.
 The question is posed: "How is understanding possible?"
 The rationale of this approach is that, while Scripture is "more than just an ordinary text", it is certainly "no less than an ordinary text".
 Scripture is in the first analysis "text" which human beings try to understand; in this sense, the principles of understanding any text apply to the Bible as well (regardless of whatever other additional, specifically theological principles are considered).

 In this second sense, all aspects of philosophical and linguistic hermeneutics are considered to be applicable to the biblical texts, as well.
-There are obvious examples of this in the links between 20th-century philosophy and Christian theology.
+There are examples of this in the links between 20th-century philosophy and Christian theology.
 For example, Rudolf Bultmann's hermeneutical approach was strongly influenced by existentialism, and in particular by the philosophy of Martin Heidegger; and since the 1970s, the philosophical hermeneutics of Hans-Georg Gadamer have had a wide-ranging influence on biblical hermeneutics as developed by a wide range of Christian theologians.
 The French-American philosopher René Girard follows a similar trail.